Adverse Weather or Emergency Operation of the University

 Procedures

-Curtailment decisions: The decision to curtail services in the University or a major division of the University is made by the President and the Provost with the Senior Vice President for Administration and Finance and the Senior Vice President for Health Affairs.
+Curtailment decisions: The decision to curtail services in the University or a major division of the University is made by the President and University Senior Leaders.
 (A dean or divisional manager may temporarily curtail services in a unit in a local emergency situation, after consultation with the President or Provost.)

 Essential staff: If it is decided that some curtailment is in order, the objective of the University is to continue certain services with as normal a staff level as possible.
 In general, those services are defined as those of the Medical Center; security; central utilities plant; dining; housing; and other facilities services as determined by the Associate Vice President for University Facilities and Services.
 Personnel in those areas are deemed to be essential staff.
 (Other staff may be designated as essential by their supervisor for particular incidents.)